Environment Dependent Electron Mass and the H$_0$-Tension: Introduction

-The change in electron mass will be controlled by a Yukawa interaction between the symmetron field and the electron.
-Much like the Higgs coupling to the electron, the symmetron would naturally give a mass contribution to the electron dependent on the vacuum expectation value (VEV), $\nu$, of the symmetron\footnote{A similar principle has been previously discussed in \cite{Olive:2007aj}.}.
-Unlike the Higgs coupling, the symmetron's VEV depends on the background matter density of its environment (see \cite{Hinterbichler:2010es,Hinterbichler:2011ca} for discussion).
+We consider the existence of the symmetron field, a scalar-tensor theory with a symmetry breaking potential and a universal coupling to the trace of the stress-energy tensor.
+Fifth force interactions are a general characteristic of scalar-tensor theories and as such the symmetron features a screening mechanism in over-dense regions to allow agreement with stringent solar system based measurements of gravity.
+We propose a Yukawa interaction between the electron and symmetron such that the screening mechanism has indirect control over the mass of the electron as well.
+Much like the Higgs coupling to the electron, the symmetron coupling would naturally give a mass contribution to the electron proportional to the symmetron's vacuum expectation value (VEV)\footnote{Similar principles have been previously discussed in \cite{Olive:2007aj} and more recently in \cite{Fung:2021fcj}.}, $\nu$.
+However, unlike the Higgs coupling, the symmetron's VEV depends on the background matter density of its environment.
 In regions of high density $\nu=0$ while in low density regions it pulls off towards a finite value.
-With the Yukawa coupling, the electron mass would then have an additional contribution which varies with the density of its environment.
+With the Yukawa coupling, the electron mass would have an additional contribution which varies with the density of its environment.
 Therefore, an electron in a high density region (i.e. in the early universe) would have a different mass than one in a low density region (i.e. in low redshift interstellar gas clouds), enabling the necessary electron mass difference between recombination and that observed in galaxy based measurements including those in our solar system.
+In general a Yukawa interaction of this sort should be shared by other Standard Model particles.
+For simplicity we focus on the electron interaction only.